-- Transfer Valuation Date-This is used to determine the number of shares of stock to transfer if you are paying the withdrawal using appreciated stock.
+Stock Transfer Valuation Date-This is used to determine the number of shares of stock to transfer if you are paying the withdrawal using appreciated stock.
 We recommend that you enter the same date you used as a member valuation date or you can easily run into complications trying to pay out the withdrawal.

 - Click on OK